kaleembukhari90/Option-Pricing-Engine/README.md

 # Option Pricing Engine
-This repository is based on the project for Quantnet C++ Programming for Financial Engineering course and is not intended to be a financial advisory or actionable tool.
+Disclaimer: This repository is not intended to be a financial advisory or actionable tool.
+It is purely a programming project for Financial Engineering.

 This repository contains C++ code for an Option Pricing Engine.
 The Engine is designed to price Plain-Vanilla European Options using the Black-Scholes Formula and Perpetual American Options using an Exact Formula to price those options.